UHDTV

 - HFR is at least several years away, due to a lack of (professional and consumer) equipment and doubts about the 'sweet spot' (see EBU Tech Report 050).

-- NGA is dependent on the soundbar penetration in homes, broadcasters changing their workflows and televisions offering user interfaces to allow users to access the NGA features (more on NGA).
+- PSE is dependent on the soundbar penetration in homes, broadcasters changing their workflows and televisions offering user interfaces to allow users to access the NGA features (more on PSE).

 It is commonplace to see mobile phones used to shoot video whilst held in a portrait configuration (long axis vertical), which results in aspect ratios such as 9:16, rather than the conventional 16:9.
 Nevertheless, the importance of user-generated content to broadcasters has created the need to handle and archive images with non-traditional aspect ratios.